SOVLOOKUP/rust-plugin-system/README.md

 # plugin-system-example
-Example design of executable with `dylib`-based runtime plugin system in Rust, `libloading` used
+Example design of executable with `dylib`-based runtime plugin system in Rust, `dynamic_reload` used

 # Usage